-- Airstrikes/Earthquake: Hide under sturdy furniture or basements.
+- Airstrikes: Hide under sturdy furniture or basements.
 Avoid windows. - Thunderstorm: Avoid glass windows, electrical devices, water or tall trees. - Floods: Safe spots are on higher ground.
 Avoid basements or lower areas. - Fire: Stay away from wood, do not use lifts, run out in the open, etc.

-54 GERM SPREAD
+GERM SPREAD

 Secretly choose one or two players to be the "Germ."
 Only the facilitator and the Germ should know who it is.
-Discuss:
+The facilitators conducts a discussion: